March 2024

 • Submits to the church regulations which have been or which may be hereafter mutually established, provided they are not contrary to the Word of God.

-• Receives the Lord’s Supper frequently when confirmed and of adult age.
+• Receives the Lord’s Supper frequently.

 • Is not a member of any ungodly organization or secret society (as, for example, certain lodges) which are contrary to Christian principles or which conflict with the Word of God.